intershop/intershop-pwa/docs/state-management.md

 ![State Management](./state-management.svg)

-NgRx is a Framework for handling state information in Angular applications following the Redux pattern.
+NgRx is a framework for handling state information in Angular applications following the Redux pattern.
 It consist of a few basic parts:

 ### State

-The State is seen as the single source of truth for getting information of the current application state.
-There is only one immutable state per application, which is composed of sub-states.
+The state is seen as the single source of truth for getting information of the current application state.
+There is only one immutable state per application, which is composed of substates.
 To get information out of the state, selectors have to be used.
 Changing the state can only be done by dispatching actions.

 ### Selectors

 Selectors are functions used to retrieve information about the current state from the store.
 The selectors are grouped in a separate file.
 They always start the query from the root of the state tree and navigate to the required information.
-Selectors return Observables which can be held in containers and be bound to in templates.
+Selectors return observables which can be held in containers and be bound to in templates.

 ### Actions